Chocobbboy/contextswitch_practice/README.md

     gcc -pthread -o "executable_name" launchMain.c <br/>
     ./"executable_name"

 <strong>Note:</strong> Recent execution of the code has revealed some peculiarities.
 The code runs on Ubuntu 16.04 but not on Ubuntu 18.04.
 Based on a preliminary search, it seems that this is caused due to the gcc uncompatibility with Ubuntu 18.04.
 It is probably caused due to some changes in the 'newlib' library.
-You can read more about the bugs here: [Github issues](https://github.com/travisgoodspeed/md380tools/issues/871) | [Launchpad Bug page](https://bugs.launchpad.net/gcc-arm-embedded/+bug/1772332)
+You can read more about the bug here: [Github issues](https://github.com/travisgoodspeed/md380tools/issues/871) | [Launchpad Bug page](https://bugs.launchpad.net/gcc-arm-embedded/+bug/1772332)

 <strong>Description of files:</strong>
 1. opcode.txt - Each line contains the operation code and is integer representation separated by a space.